 Acres of Hope is a special place where lives are changed.
 Generally, our moms come from generational cycles of abuse, abandonment, addiction, neglect.
 Often, they were born to families that were at their best deeply dysfunctional and at their worst downright dangerous.
 For example, one of our moms was given alcohol as a baby by her own mother who did not want to hear her cry when she was teething, and so she became a child alcoholic.
 One of our moms was given drugs at an early age because her family thought it was funny to watch her get high, until she was raped at age eight at a family party.
-Given these traumatic experiences, no wonder these women fell into lifestyles of addiction as a way of coping with the pain of being uncared for and found themselves repeating destructive patterns.The moms who come to Acres are the ones who say, “No more; it stops here.”
+Given these traumatic experiences, it's no wonder these women fell into lifestyles of addiction as a way of coping with the pain of being uncared for and found themselves repeating destructive patterns.The moms who come to Acres are the ones who say, “No more; it stops here".
 They come to Acres to break the cycle and provide a healthy life for their children.
-Sometimes the moms have custody of their children; sometimes their children are with a family member or in foster care.One of our primary goals at Acres is to work with the court and social services to reunify mothers and children.
+Sometimes the moms have custody of their children, sometimes their children are with a family member, or in sometimes they're in foster care.One of our primary goals at Acres is to work with the court and social services to reunify mothers and children.
 We have a good relationship with these entities, resulting in an 85% success rate in reunifying mothers and children.
 For example, one of our moms who came to Acres in November, 2012 was on the verge of losing parental rights to her young son and the court was preparing to adopt him out.
 Once at Acres, the judge chose to give her more time.
 A year later, at Christmas 2013, she received full custody and was commended by the Child Protective Services attorney for accomplishing the life change that was needed to regain her son!As a faith-based organization, one component of our program is teaching forgiveness.
 For our families, becoming a healthy person means letting go of past wounds; to no longer live under the burden of shame and blame, but to go forward with grace toward themselves and others.
 Because we teach the biblical principles of love, grace and forgiveness, we are not eligible to receive most public funding.
 We rely on the income from our thrift stores and our generous donors.Part of the success of Acres is the large number of business, service, community and church organizations that provide not just funding, but hands-on assistance by driving mothers to appointments, leading family activities at Acres, doing maintenance and donating supplies.
 Acres of Hope is only able to make a difference in the lives of our residents because of our faithful supporters.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.